 Conclusion

-A fresh growth strategy begins with acknowledging these silos and dismantling them.
-By realigning departmental goals under a single vision, encouraging open communication, and deploying data-driven methods to guide product and marketing decisions, businesses can revitalise not only the sales function but the entire organisation.
-Case studies repeatedly confirm that tech firms addressing these cultural and structural deficits often experience sharper innovation, a quicker reaction to competitive threats, and a healthier trajectory for long-term revenue growth.
+By realigning departmental goals under a single vision, encouraging open communication, and deploying data-driven methods to guide product and marketing decisions, businesses can revitalise their growth strategy and achieve sharper innovation, quicker reactions to competitive threats, and healthier long-term revenue growth.